sous-chefs/openvpn/README.md

 Using the LWRP
 --------------
 To create (possibly multiple) "conf" files on a server, use openvpn_conf "name".
 See the conf.rb file in the resources directory to find the supported attributes, or add some of your own.
-If you don't want to use the default "server.conf" from the default recipe, set `node["openvpn"]["configure_default_server"]` to false, then use the LWRP to configure as many as you like.
+If you don't want to use the default "server.conf" from the default recipe, set `node['openvpn']["configure_default_server"]` to false, then use the LWRP to configure as many as you like.

 SSL Certificates